548 California Ave, Reno, NV Ph 775-324-7979 email: firstname.lastname@example.org

 1. change the clock on all thermostats to local time; and

 Marilyn has always been fascinated with argumentation and relationships.
-Her parents were united in child issues and it took a lot of persuasion and persistence on hr part to modify or influence their decisions.
-Expressing her positions, arguing her case and lobbying toward future decisions was all learned at an early age.
+Her parents were united in child issues and it took a lot of persuasion and persistence on her part to modify or influence their decisions.
+Expressing her positions, arguing her case, and lobbying toward future decisions were all learned at an early age.
 She has always loved a good argument and winning one is a natural “high” for her.
 She decided to become a lawyer when she was 12 years old.

 A traditional family is generally thought of as a married couple raising their own children under one roof.
 Many families start out traditional but become fractured and modified and many never were traditional.
 These nontraditional families can often lead to satisfying lifestyles with loving and safe relationships with the children and new partners.